vkmrishad/bigga/docs/Backend.md

  pip install -r requirements.txt --no-cache-dir && \
  apk --purge del .build-deps
 ```
-Mostly we are using these packages in our project, if you neeed aditional packages, add it on our Dockerfile.
+Mostly we are using these packages in our project, if you need additional packages, add it on our Dockerfile.
 * create `requirements.txt` file and add the requirements which you need.
 * After completing all the above steps run the below command in `bigga` folder.
 ```